 RePlay: Finding Zoe/ReJouer: Où est Zoé?

-RePlay/ReJouer is our award-winning online video game for youth 8 to 14 (funded by the Government of Ontario and developed in partnership with Take Action Games.
+RePlay/ReJouer is our award-winning online video game to promote healthy relationships amongst youth aged 8 to 14 (funded by the Government of Ontario and developed in partnership with Take Action Games.
 The French version was developed in partnership with Centre ontarien de prévention des aggressions.
 Paz y Desarrollo, an organization founded in Spain, adapted RePlay/ReJouer to create the Hành trình yêu thương (The Love Journey) game for students in Vietnam.

 2011-2012: featured at Bronx Council of the Arts’ Toys & Games with a Twist Exhibit at Longwood Art Gallery